“Highlights of Ancient Egypt”

 *Note: The Solar Boat Museum that used to be beside the Great Pyramid has been demolished.
 The Solar Boat was moved to the new Grand Egyptian Museum for restoration.
 The opening date of that museum has not been set yet.

-After lunch, we journey into downtown Cairo where the treasures of King Tut are still on display at the Cairo Egyptian Museum.
+After lunch, we will see the treasures of King Tut on display at the Grand Egyptian Museum (GEM).

 It’s hard to believe our time has reached an end.
 We have a final dinner together before preparing to go our separate ways.
 Some people will fly home tomorrow morning, but there will be some people who have flights leaving tonight.